OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 Editing the source taxonomy presents a provenance tracking problem that has yet to be addressed.

-## Alignment
+## Align source to union

-It is very important that source taxa be matched with union taxa when and only when this is appropriate.
+It is important that source taxa be matched with union taxa when and only when this is appropriate.
 A mistaken identity between a source taxon and a union taxon can be disastrous, leading not just to an incorrect tree but to downstream curation errors in OTU matching